 “I started baking with Mom when I was barely tall enough to reach the kitchen counter.
 She taught me everything she learned from her mother and grandmother, and encouraged me to pursue my passion in college.
 I started my bakery right out of culinary school.
 Today, I might not end up covered in as much flour, but I still love baking as much as I did when I was a kid.
 I think you’ll taste that passion in my cookies.”
 Pages to include on your small business website

-You’re going to tell that story throughout a handful of pages on the your website.
-I think five core pages — Home, About Us, Products/Services, Testimonials, and Contact Us — makes for a solid small business website, but you really can do it in as few as three pages.
+You’re going to tell that story throughout a handful of pages on your website.
+Most experts recommend that five core pages —

 It’s important to make this space — your website — easy for visitors to travel through, or navigate.
 A click here, a link there, and they’ll get a clear idea of who you are and what you can offer to them.

-- talking to friends
+talking to friends

-- existing brochures and other marketing materials
+existing brochures and other marketing materials

 company newsletters or cards